 Since PhoneHome is designed to be undetectable, there is no sure way for a user to verify that it is running.

-If you want to remove PCPhoneHome from your laptop, contact the CUIT Computing Support Center to make an appointment to bring your machine to 202 Philosophy Hall.
-If you cannot come to campus, or if your machine is not a laptop, notfity the Support Center of that and a technician will contact you to assist in removing the product.
+If you want to remove PC PhoneHome or MacPhoneHome from your laptop, contact the CUIT Service Desk at (212) 854-1919 to make an appointment to bring your computer to 202 Philosophy Hall.
+If you cannot come to campus, or if your computer is not a laptop, notify the Support Center of that and a technician will contact you to assist in removing the product.

 Download and Installation

-(Current faculty, staff, and students of Columbia University and Barnard College are eligible to download.)
+Current faculty, staff, and students of Columbia University and Barnard College are eligible to download PC and MacPhoneHome.

 - Locate the serial number of your computer and write it down, keeping that information in a safe place.

-- Download and run the installer.
-(Required UNI login)
+- Download and run the appropriate installer below (UNI login required).

 PC PhoneHome 4.1 for Windows (1.1 MB - for 7 & 8 and 10)